ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

        Kingdom places company registrations under ".co.uk"; other TLDs such as ".com" appear in the IANA registry of top-level DNS domains.
 A public suffix list is the union of all of these.
-       {#public-suffix-lists} contains some discussion about obtaining a public suffix list.
+       Appendix A.6.1 contains some discussion about obtaining a public suffix list.

    2. Break the subject DNS domain name into a set of "n" ordered labels.
 Number these labels from right to left; e.g., for